ya55en/py-linux-traffic-control/README.rst

 another ifb device will be created --  ifb1, then ifb2, etc. etc. Giving ifb0 to --ingress causes the tool to reuse ifb0.

-Note that you cannot setup egress and ingress controll at the same time.
+Note that you cannot setup egress and ingress controll within the same command.
 (We may think on supporting this in the future, though.)